 Best for Getting Right off the Beaten Track: Atlas Obscura

 Think you’ve seen it all?
-Atlas Obscura is here to show you otherwise.
+Atlas Obscura is here to prove otherwise.

 This online guide takes off-the-beaten-path to the next level.
 Combining articles on travel sites and sights with journalistic pieces on unusual news about history, science, and gastronomy, Atlas Obscura focuses on the weird and surprising parts of travel.
-Recommended sights span the globe, covering 188 countries and over 1,500 cities.
+Recommended sights span the globe, with over 20,000 entries covering 188+ countries and over 1,500 cities.

 Others are much-publicized geographic oddities, like Turkmenistan’s Gates of Hell or Australia’s Lake Hillier, and then there are the WTF-is-this-real variety, like South Africa’s baobab pub or Spain’s Baby Jumping Festival.